21 Gift Ideas for 60-Year-Old Men (That They’ll Actually Want)

 This is the later model of my old one.
 It’s great to use in the shower and even better to see that you can now charge it with a USB — no more hunting for that awkward two-pin adapter.
 Elaine sometimes cuts my hair (both of them), and the pop-up trimmer is perfect for neatening up the details.

-9. Yoton Mini Projector for Campervan Cinema Nights
+9. A Mini Projector for Campervan Cinema Nights

 I’ve seen these in action on campsites — and yes, I was jealous (until one family cranked theirs up to cinema volume at midnight).
 Still, the idea of watching a film under the stars from your campervan sounds pretty perfect.
-This compact Yoton projector supports 1080p, works with phones and laptops, and delivers big-screen viewing from something the size of your hand.
+Look for one that supports 1080p and works with phones and laptops.
 Elaine, if you’re reading this, take note!

 10. Garden Kneeler & Seat (For More Than Just Gardening)